 Obamacare is unconstitutional!
 FALSE.
 The Affordable Care Act was passed by Congress, signed by the President and the Supreme Court ruled that it was in fact Constitutional.

 Obama has waged a war on the rich!
 FALSE.
-We’ve added over 300,000 new millionaires, for a total of 8.9 million, approaching the all-time high of 9.2 million.
+We’ve set a new record for number of millionaires in the United States at 9.6 million.